sbt/sbt/src/sphinx/Extending/Plugins.rst

 ::

     import sbt._
-    object MyPlugin extends Plugin
+    object MyPlugin extends AutoPlugin
     {
+        // Only enable this plugin for projects which are JvmModules. def select = sbt.plugins.JvmModule

         // configuration points, like the built in `version`, `libraryDependencies`, or `compile`
         // by implementing Plugin, these are automatically imported in a user's `build.sbt` val newTask = taskKey[Unit]("A new task.")
         val newSetting = settingKey[String]("A new setting.")

-        // a group of settings ready to be added to a Project
+        // a group of settings that are automatically added to projects. val projectSettings = Seq(
-        // to automatically add them, do
-        val newSettings = Seq(
             newSetting := "test",
             newTask := println(newSetting.value)
         )